Improving the DevOps Practice

 Submitted By Jenkins User Prudviraj Pentakota

-Helping businesses with a software platform that allows customer success management teams to manage customer lifecycle and identify and proactively respond to risks requires a faster, better DevOps practice.
+Helping customer success management teams manage customer lifecycle and identify and proactively respond to risks requires a faster, better DevOps practice.

 Organization: Customer success software company

 Industry: Computer Software

 Platform: Docker or Kubernetes, Linux

 Community Support: Jenkins.io websites & blogs, Networking at Jenkins event

 High quality, controlled, and clearly-visible code is shipped to production and released 30% faster.

 Background: This organization provides innovative technology to help businesses build deep and lasting relationships with their customers, focusing on helping to retain them and reduce churn.
 There is no single definition for DevOps in the organization, but at the end of the day, they needed to break down all definitions in order to deliver faster and better products to support their customers.

 Goals: Making the DevOps process better.
 The team wanted to have controlled, quality code shipped to production faster and with clearer visibility.
 We also wanted to save on infrastructure costs while producing faster builds.